 Know Your Capital Gains Tax Rate

 The tax rates that apply to a net capital gain are generally lower than the tax rates that apply to other income.
 The term “net capital gain” means the amount by which your net long-term capital gain for the year is more than your net short-term capital loss.
 The lower rates that apply to net capital gains are called the maximum capital gains rates.
-For 2019 and 2020, the maximum tax rates for individuals are 0%, 15%, 20% and up to 23.8% including the net investment income tax.
+For 2023, the maximum tax rates for individuals are 0%, 15%, 20% and up to 23.8% including the net investment income tax.

-Report Sales and Exchanges of Cryptocurrency on Your 1040
+Report Cryptocurrency Sales and Exchanges on Form 1040

 The information on a 1099-K reports the gross proceeds from the transactions involving cryptocurrency but does not provide the necessary details to determine any gains or losses on the transactions.
 For this, each person must separately compute his or her gains and losses.
 Each time you buy, sell, send and receive cryptocurrency needs to be properly categorized to determine the holding period, basis and price in U.S. dollars of the cryptocurrency transaction.